MementoMori15x6/15x6-sim/manuscript/07-Chapter_07_The_Hegemon_Test_USA_vs_PRC.md

 - Buffers: hardware-enforced Rule-13 (surveillance, Social Credit, CCDI), niche construction (BRI/infra)
 - Drag: extreme governance cost, low variation bandwidth, rigidity penalty risk

+**Calibration note**
+All compass coordinates (X, Y), zone classifications, Rule-13 proxies, 15×6 grids, and shock deltas presented in this chapter are derived from multi-model consensus medians using the current 35-metric protocol (Chapter 2).
+Scoring proportionality is anchored to the Calibration Reference Layer (CRL), including hard-locked hinge values for reference systems such as Late VOC 1780–1785.
+The CRL is defined in Chapter 9 (Evolution of the Diagnostic Tool) and Appendix A (Methods & Reproducibility).
+See those sections for the full CRL reference list, canonical anchor centers, confidence bands, and enforcement details.

 ## 7.3 Baseline 15×6 Master Grid Diagnostic
 The 15×6 Master Grid reveals the underlying interaction dominance: